![]() |

-“Try the shrimp ‘n’ grits every chance you get,” recommended our friend Mary when she heard we were heading for the Carolina coast.
+So cajoled our friend Mary when we headed east for a drive along the Carolina coast.
 “Every restaurant makes them different.”

 Four big plates of creamy grits with fresh shrimp later – over about 28 hours! – we were smitten.
 Our favorite was a creamy plate of breakfast shrimp and grits, all about the shrimp cloaked with a silky sauce.
-Determined to create our very own “house recipe” for shrimp ‘n grits, we picked up the Shrimp and Grits Cookbook by Nathalie Dupree in Charleston.
+Determined to create our very own “house recipe” for shrimp ‘n grits, in Charleston we picked up the Shrimp & Grits Cookbook (affiliate link) by southern maven Nathalie Dupree.

 Her book offered two grits tips that proved life-changing, grits-wise anyhow.

-Funny though, the tips were presented as casual one-liners, almost throw-aways, the way you might mention something that every southerner already knows.
+Funny though, the tips were presented as casual one-liners, almost throw-aways, the way you might mention something that every southerner already knows, like tea should be sweet but corn bread should not.

 But let it be known, there are two secrets for the quickest, easiest and tastiest way to cook grits.
 No throw-aways here!
 Take note!

-FUNNY STORY On our drive to Florida's Emerald Coast in July, we timed our trip to stop for a week's worth of fresh fruits and vegetables at a farmers market east of Montgomery, Alabama.
+A FUNNY STORY ABOUT GRITS On our drive to Florida's Emerald Coast earlier this year, we timed our trip to stop for a week's worth of fresh fruits and vegetables at a farmers market east of Montgomery, Alabama.
 We stocked up, for sure!
 But our most memorable purchase was stone-ground grits from Oakview Farms.
 Feeling all knowledgable, I asked if the grits were this year's crop.
 "This year's crop?" the vendor scoffed back.
 "They are yesterday's crop."
 Mighty fine grits, those from Oakview Farms.

 MICROWAVE GREEN CHILI CHEESE GRITS